flash1293/kibana_analyze/readme.md

 * [ ] Index since the beginning of time
 * [ ] Collect additional metrics (# of classes in TS/JS, style rules in CSS, ...)
 * [ ] Collect amount of services/directives/controller for each file
+* [ ] Merge with information about code coverage / linting errors